Celtic tribes

 His name is known only from his inscribed coins.
 He was the first king to produce inscribed coins north of the Thames, perhaps as early as 35 BC, although some estimates are as late as 15 BC.
 He seems to have moved the Trinovantian capital from Braughing in Hertfordshire to Camulodunum.
 For a brief period (ca. 15-10 BC) Tasciovanus of the Catuvellauni issued coins from Camulodunum.
 Addedomarus then appears to have regained power and reigned until 10-5 BC, when he was succeeded by Dubnovellaunus.

-Trinovantes tribe, Gold stater, spiral type
+Gold stater, spiral type of the Trinovantes

-Trinovantes tribe, Gold stater, Whaddon Chase type
+Gold stater, Whaddon Chase type of the Trinovantes

 Ambiani

 The Ambiani were a sea-faring tribe, living along the lower reaches of the Somme (present day the Picardy region).
 Their tribal capital was called Samarobriva (corresponds to the modern city of Amiens).
-The Ambiani were consummate minters and Ambianic coinage is found throughout the territories of the Belgic tribes (including the Belgae of Britain).

-In 57 BC the Ambiani joined the coalition of Belgic tribes to fight against the Romans, led by Julius Caesar.
+The Ambiani were prolific minters and Ambianic coinage is found throughout the territories of the Belgic tribes (including the Belgae of Britain).
 There is some evidence from a coin that bears a stag on one side and a betorced head on the obverse that the Ambiani were followers of the god Cernunnos (horned god).
-A well-known type of gold staters from the Ambiani are known as "Gallic War staters".
+Their famous uniface gold staters-sometimes called "Gallic War staters", evolved from Macedonian prototypes into striking abstract forms and circulated widely across Belgic Gaul and Britain.
 They were issued to fund the fight against Julius Caesar in Gaul.
 The fact that the coins have no obverse design is an indication that these coins were struck in a hurry.

-Example of uniface gold Ambiani stater
+Uniface gold Ambiani stater

 Lingones